i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/dependencies.md

 ### Services

-To configure a logical dependency, go into the `Configuration> Notifications > Dependencies > Services` menu and click **Add**.
+To configure a logical dependency, go into the **Configuration> Notifications > Dependencies > Services** menu and click **Add**.

 ![image](../../assets/managing-notifications/services_dependencies.png)

 In this case, we have two entities that come into play: the (“master”) services which control the execution and the notification of other (“dependent”) services.
-If you use Centreon Broker, it is also possible of control the execution and the notification of other hosts.
+If you use Broker, it is also possible of control the execution and the notification of other hosts.

 -   The **Name** and **Description** fields indicate the name and description of the dependencies
--   The **Parent relationship** field should be ignored if you use the Centreon Engine.
+-   The **Parent relationship** field should be ignored if you use the Engine.
 If it is enabled, and if the links of dependencies of the master service become unavailable the dependencies in the process of creation is no longer taken into account.
 -   The **Execution Failure Criteria** field indicates the statuses of the master service(s) preventing the check of the hosts or the dependent services
 -   The **Notification Failure Criteria** field indicates the statuses of the master service(s) preventing the sending of notifications to the hosts or the dependent services
 -   The **Services** list defines the master service(s)